Gag (BDSM): Cleave

 A more effective variant of the over-the-mouth gag is called the cleave gag.
-Instead of being tied over the person's mouth, the scarf or cloth is pulled between his or her teeth.
-While such a gag of thin material is not very effective, a thick scarf can be used to hold his or her mouth open.
+Instead of being tied over the person's mouth, the scarf or cloth is pulled between their teeth.
+While such a gag of thin material is not very effective, a thick scarf can be used to hold their mouth open.
 Cleave gags are difficult to remove as they are between the teeth, not over the mouth.
 When it is applied properly, the gagged person's speech is muffled, but not completely silenced.

 Detective / over-the-mouth (OTM)

 The detective gag, or over-the-mouth gag (sometimes abbreviated to OTM), is often described in fiction (particularly crime serials) as preventing the subject from speaking through the use of soft materials such as scarves or bandannas.
 The long scarf or bandanna is pulled over the subject's mouth and tied at the back of his/her head.
 In practice, it does not silence the subject very effectively.
-Images of OTM gags, usually applied on women, had been prevalent since the film serials of the early 1900s.
+Images of OTM gags, usually applied on women, have been prevalent since the film serials of the early 1900s.
 For this reason, the OTM gag is associated with the typical damsel in distress.
 OTM gags are often combined with stuff gags to make them more effective in silencing the wearer.